 Real scenes and life environments, such as offices and tunnels, are often illuminated with a combination of multiple light sources and daylight presenting an effective luminance pattern of high contrast and an inhomogeneous distribution of TLM parameters.
 Mapping the TLM of such environment would require multiple measurements with a single spot TLM measurement device.
 Such measurement procedures are inefficient and do not provide a full assessment regarding TLA perception.
 Multispectral cameras could map the spatially distributed TLM as seen from an observer's position.
 This provides a promising approach to map spatially resolved TLM and thereby to judge about the perception of TLAs in illuminated scenes.
-Although commercial research and innovation programme and the EMPIR Participating States
+Although commercial state-of-the art image sensors, used in industrial cameras and imaging luminance measurement devices (ILMDs), already contain fast modes that provide the needed temporal resolution, methods for the evaluation of spatially resolved TLM are not yet available.
+Also, light sources comprised of multiple temporally modulated coloured LEDs potentially induce temporal colour modulation, often leading to the perception of colour-breakup in the phantom array effect.
+Although spectroradiometers have become widely available for spectral measurements, a framework for spectrally resolved TLM measurements is missing.